codeconscious/ccvtac/README.md

   // These require familiarity with regular expressions (regex).
   "tagDetectionPatterns": {

-    // Currently supports 5 tags: this one (Title) and its siblings listed below.
+    // Currently supports 5 tags: this one (title) and its siblings listed below.
     "title": [
       {
         // A regex pattern for searching in the video metadata field specified below.